yocontra/node-gdal-next/ROADMAP.md

   - Normalize the build system for this package to match more recent native modules like node-sqlite
 - Automate the yuidoc publishing
 - Build out an async API
+- Add a streaming API for parsing files
 - Find a way to keep the dependency source code out of the repository to reduce noise
 - Reduce the number of manual patching done in the gdal format gyp files
 - Automate dependency updates and prebuilt binaries for new node releases